Confirmed 2024/25 Premier League kits

 adidas' first Newcastle home jersey since 2009/10 isn't much to write home about.
 A fairly simple design, the Sela sponsor once again draws attention more than anything else - although the striping is tidy.

-The away shirt is expected to be inspired by the fabled 1995/97 away shirt, although the final product is yet to be confirmed.
+The away shirt is expected to be inspired by the fabled 1995/97 away shirt, although the final product is yet to be revealed.
 It will almost certainly prove to be a profitable move from adidas.

 Nottingham Forest